Leefarmer83/Translate-It/README.md

 Users can only edit their own created words.
 The Admin can only add, delete and edit categories.
 User with access to database can delete, add and edit all.

+**Related user story addressed:**
+- [7] As a parent, I want to be able to have some control over the words my child learns, so that I can focus their learning.

 # Technologies Used